thomaszwagerman/mkdocs-authors-plugin/README.md

 A custom MkDocs plugin designed to dynamically generate an "Authors" page for your documentation site from a simple YAML file.
 This allows you to easily manage and display information about contributors without manually updating Markdown files.

 The YAML format is kept consistent with Material's ["Defining authors"](https://squidfunk.github.io/mkdocs-material/tutorials/blogs/navigation/#defining-authors), which enables blog post author attribution.

-If you wish to automatically generate authors based on a git repository, [git-authors](https://github.com/timvink/mkdocs-git-authors-plugin) is a tidy plugin to do this.

-The `authors-plugin` is developed for instances where you want to manually define an authors list, for example for a wider project team, or non-code contributors.
+This means that if you are creating a blog you will not have to define `.authors.yml` twice.
+Note that `authors` can be used independently (without a blog) as well.

 ## Features